HmidouZaka/Scanner/README.md

  <h1>🛠️ Tools </h1>
     <p>
-               This is a simple overview of the tools I used in this project, such as Android Studio, Git, GitHub, and Postman
+               This is a simple overview of the tools I used in this project, such as Android Studio, Git, GitHub
            </p>
  <div align="center">
       <table>